 There are many reasons why your dog may have itchy skin, and the best way to identify the cause is by a simple process of elimination.

 Your vet is the best person to guide you through this process.
 They can help you create a plan to figure out the cause of the itch and how best to manage it.
 If there is a secondary infection or your pup needs help soothing the irritation, they may also need medication or antibiotics.

 Common causes for itching

-The most common causes for your dog’s itch are fleas, allergies and food intolerance.
+The most common causes of your dog’s itch are fleas, allergies and food intolerance.

-However, itchy skin can also be caused by infections, insect bites or chemicals and irritants found in some pet shampoo & conditioner.
+However, itchy skin can also be caused by infections, insect bites or chemicals and irritants found in some pet shampoos & conditioners.

 With incessant itching and scratching comes the disintegration of the outermost skin barrier.

 Once this protective layer has been removed, the skin can no longer protect itself against environmental allergens and irritants.
 A vicious cycle, this leads to the skin drying out further and the itch only getting worse.

 Fleas are extremely irritating for dogs, just like mosquitoes are for humans.

 In some dogs (and other pets), a single flea bite can cause a very aggravating skin condition called Flea Allergy Dermatitis.